 - (a) If the Company concludes that it is probable that a particular tax treatment is accepted, the entity has to determine taxable profit (tax loss), tax bases, unused tax losses, unused tax credits or tax rates consistently with the tax treatment included in its income tax filings. - (b) If the Company concludes that it is not probable that a particular tax treatment is accepted, the entity has to use the most likely amount or the expected value of the tax treatment when determining taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates.
 The decision should be based on which method provides better predictions of the resolution of the uncertainty.

-IFRIC 23 is effective for annual reporting periods beginning on or after January 1, 2019 and will be adopted by the Company for the year ending December 31, 2019.
+IFRIC 23 is effective for annual reporting periods beginning on or after January 1, 2019.

 IFRS 9 Amendment Prepayment Features with Negative Compensation